rachelle-norman/8-Week-SQL-Challenges/Case Study #1: Danny's Diner.md

 ````
 #### Steps:
 - Create a CTE and utilize the `DENSE_RANK` window function to assign ranks to each customer's `s.order_date`.
-- Filter the results to only include orders placed before each customer's `m.join_date`.
+- Filter the results to only include orders placed after each customer's `m.join_date`.
-- In the main query, join the CTE with the `menu` table to obtain the `m.product_name`.
+- In the main query, join the CTE with the `menu` table to obtain the `m.product_name`and filter the results so only the highest ranking date (the earliest date after the `m.join_date`) is included.

 #### Answer:
 | customer_id | product_name |